 In around 5 seconds, a page will appear with a download link.
 Click on the link to download your compiled variation.
 (And you should also save the “info” file, which allows you to verify the integrity of the download.)

 Meanwhile, the Variation Server has been double checking, by compiling the variation a second time.
 If you reload the page with your web browser (another 5 seconds or so after the page first appears), a line at the bottom that said “Preliminary Result” should change to “Final Result (both compiles match)”.
 Otherwise, an error will be displayed.

 After you download the variation, extract the application from the archive, and place the appropriate ROM image file into the same folder, just as is done for the standard compile of Mini vMac.
 Mini vMac does not create preference files or change registry settings or make any other changes to your computer.
 So there is no problem in having multiple variations of Mini vMac installed.

 The only required option is the target platform (“Your computer runs”).
-If you also give a Sponsor Code, but change nothing else on the page, the resulting application will be identical to one of the Standard Variations.
+If you also give a Subscriber Code, but change nothing else on the page, the resulting application will be identical to one of the Standard Variations.

 By default, the Variations Service compiles the current stable branch of Mini vMac.
 If you want to compile an alpha, beta, or old variation, select that from the Branch pop up menu.